irssi/irssi.github.io/jekyll/documentation/startup/index.markdown

 Windows can be scrolled up/down with PgUp and PgDown keys.
 If they don't work for you, use Meta-p and Meta-n keys.
 For jumping to beginning or end of the buffer, use `/SB HOME` and `/SB END` commands.

 By default, irssi uses "hidden windows" for everything.
-Hidden window is created every time you `/JOIN` a channel or `/QUERY` someone.
+Hidden windows are created every time you `/JOIN` a channel or `/QUERY` someone.
 There's several ways you can change between these windows:

      Meta-1, Meta-2, ..
 Meta-0 - Jump directly between windows 1-10